Irish Aid Centre Workshops

-By taking part in our workshops and guided tour of the interactive Khulungira exhibition, students will learn about the realities of life in a rural African community and learn about how Ireland is taking a leadership role in the fight against hunger.
+Students learn about the realities of life in a rural African community and learn about how Ireland is taking a leadership role in the fight against hunger.

 We can also provide workshops for Leaving Cert Applied and Leaving Cert Vocational classes by arrangement.

-At our summer primary schools workshops, we use activites, games and music to explore the links between our lives and the lives of people in other parts of the world.
+At our summer primary schools workshops, we use activities, games and music to explore the links between our lives and the lives of people in other parts of the world.
 These workshops are highly participative and designed to be as enjoyable as possible.